Narrowneck Artificial Reef Snorkeling

 While most people recommend April and May, the surf can still be quite high for beach-accessed Gold Coast snorkeling spots.
 The best time of year for snorkeling at Narrowneck Artificial Reef is really from August to October when the surf is low and the visibility is higher.
 However, the water temperature is cooler, so you may want to wear a thick dive top for warmth.

-Overall, Narrowneck Artificial Reef is the 39th most popular snorkel dive spot of all 43 snorkeling dives in Queensland.
-Several of the better snorkeling spots are nearby Narrowneck Artificial Reef including Cook Island Aquatic Reserve, Mermaid Beach, Main Beach, Surfers Paradise, Miami Beach, Broadbeach, Wave Break Island, .
+Overall, Narrowneck Artificial Reef is the 26th most popular snorkel dive spot of all 43 snorkeling dives in Queensland.
+Several of the better snorkeling spots are nearby Narrowneck Artificial Reef including Cook Island Aquatic Reserve, Gold Coast Seaway, Kirra Reef, Palm Beach Reef, Wave Break Island and Spiral Beach.